• Nicole Burrowes

 My scholarship reflects and informs emerging directions in African Diaspora Studies, with a focus on 20th century Caribbean and African-American history.
 My interests include social movements, racial capitalism, Black Internationalism, and the politics of solidarity.

-In 2015, I earned my Ph.D. in Latin American History and African Diaspora Studies from the CUNY Graduate Center.
 Among my primary commitments in the academy are: fostering global consciousness among students; developing a pipeline of students of color to enter academia; and compelling higher education to reflect the needs and aspirations of students and communities.
 For ten years, I recruited underrepresented undergraduates to pursue graduate studies through my work as a mentor and subsequent Assistant Director of the Schomburg-Mellon Humanities Summer Institute at the Schomburg Center for Research in Black Culture in Harlem.

+I earned my Ph.D. in Latin American History and African Diaspora Studies from the CUNY Graduate Center.
+Beyond academia, I have extensive experience in organizing with communities of color for transformative justice.
 I was born and raised in Brooklyn, NY, and my family is from Guyana, South America.
-I currently live in New Brunswick, NJ.
+I currently live in New Jersey.

 Publications